defano/wyldcard/README.md

 Global Property | Description
 ----------------|---------------
+`address`       | Returns the IP address of the localhost (as defined by Java's `Inet4Address.getLocalHost()` method), or empty, if the IP address cannot be retrieved.
+Note that HyperCard's `address` property returned the Mac's AppleTalk network address.
 `brush`         | An integer value between `0` and `23` indicating the active paintbrush.
 `centered`      | A boolean value indicating whether shapes from center out, or corner-to-corner (equivalent to "Draw Centered" in the "Options" menu).
 `cursor`        | The name of the cursor to be displayed in place of the default, `hand` cursor; one of `ibeam`, `cross`, `plus` (same as `busy`), `watch`, `hand`, `arrow`, `busy` or `none`.
 Does not effect paint tool, button tool or field tool cursors.
 Resets to `hand` on idle.
 Some cursors may not be supported on all operating systems.